-The federal Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003, or the "CAN-SPAM Act of 2003" was signed by President Bush on December 16, 2003 and went into effect on January 1, 2004.
-While unsolicited commercial e-mail is still legal under the new Federal law, you must follow five rules to keep your outbound marketing messages above the board.
+The federal Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003, or the "CAN-SPAM Act of 2003," was signed by President Bush on December 16, 2003 and went into effect on January 1, 2004.
+While unsolicited commercial e-mail is still legal under this Federal law, you must follow five rules to keep your outbound marketing messages above the board.
 What follows is a brief summary of the transmission rules:

 1. Prohibition of False or Misleading Transmission Information